SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 - Understand the impact of your strategy and efforts.

-Proficiency with Google Analytics is a typical goal and standard.
+Proficiency with Google Analytics is a must.

 A couple of examples: